 Until this week, the highest-profile demonstrations happening in the United States amid the pandemic were anti-lockdown protests demanding that businesses like gyms and tanning salons reopen.
 Populated mostly by conservatives who full-on deny the threat of COVID-19, desperate to return to “normal,” their demands have been heavily covered and their views have slotted neatly into the ongoing Culture War narrative.
 Other protests, such as drive-by demands to free prisoners, online climate and COVID-19 awareness activism carried out by college students, or a small handful of demonstrators opposing the Keystone XL Pipeline, have been able to comply with social distancing guidelines, according to the ACLU.

 But in the wake of the deaths of Tony McDade, George Floyd, and Breonna Taylor at the hands of police officers, people across the country have begun taking to the streets to protest police brutality and call for the abolishment of law enforcement agencies.
 Of course, being in close proximity to other people right now comes with COVID-19 risks… But we have arrived at a point where it is apparent that many of us are also immediately, existentially threatened by violence at the hands of the state.
-And people in the privileged position of not experiencing law enforcement as a direct threat have a moral obligation to support others who don’t have that same privilege.
+Even (or especially) for people in the privileged position of not experiencing law enforcement as a direct threat, there is a moral obligation to support others who don’t enjoy that same privilege.

-Here’s how to do that in a way that minimizes the risks involved, both to ourselves and the people we fight alongside.
+Whether you're staging an occupation, marching on a police precinct, or showing up to an elected official's house to yell at them, here's how to take action in a way that minimizes the risks involved, both to ourselves and the people we fight alongside.

 Follow protest precautions and best practices from non-pandemic times

 The advice that circulates whenever demonstrations spring up is all still applicable now—the threat of avoiding COVID-19 exists alongside modern privacy and safety concerns.
 Use apps like Signal or Whatsapp to communicate with organizers.
 Turn off your cell phone’s location data (or get a burner phone and leave your regular device at home).
-Bring an ID, cash, and note cards with “In Case of Emergency” contacts.
+Bring an ID, cash, and take the time to write some “In Case of Emergency” contacts in permanent marker on your body.
 Read more about protecting your digital privacy while protesting here, and more about what to bring to a peaceful protest and why here.

-Pack a couple of water bottles, in case you or anyone else needs a quick face wash.
+Pack a couple of water bottles, and some milk of magnesia, in case you or anyone else needs a quick face wash.
 PopSci also recommends concocting a water and baking soda solution (three teaspoons of powder for every 8.5 ounces of liquid), used by protestors in Hong Kong, to help neutralize tear gas’s effects.